 Making the decision to sell a home is probably the easiest part of selling a home.
 The hard part is what occurs in the days following the decision to sell.
 Not only do you need to get the house ready to sell, but you also need to market it, deal with the terms of the offers you’ll receive, and navigate the closing requirements.
 And all this while you may be riding the huge emotional rollercoaster that usually comes with selling a home.

 If you are serious about selling your home, Higgins Group Real Estate has put together a list of their best tips to help you with this process.

 Understand what your goals are – why are you selling your home.
 Do you have to sell your home?
 Are you downsizing?
 Need more room?
 Are you underwater?
 You need to know your intentions and feel comfortable with your decision.
 Then you need to find a REALTOR to help you determine how to approach selling your house based on your goals.

 Not all real estate agents are qualified to sell your home.
 This is why Higgins Group Real Estate has over 350 agents throughout 12 offices.
 Some agents specialize in luxury properties, while others are more experienced in selling condos or rural properties.
 Make sure you find an agent that matches your particular selling needs.

 3. Price Your Home Right

 Be sure you receive pricing guidance from a real estate professional.
-They will evaluate your home’s location, recent sold data, current market trends, and special features that set it apart from competitors.
-A professional appraisal by a licensed certified appraiser can be very helpful with price adjustments and my be recommended.
+They will evaluate your home’s location, recently sold data, current market trends, and special features that set it apart from competitors.
+A professional appraisal by a licensed certified appraiser can be very helpful with price adjustments and may be recommended.